 Hidden on a Hove backstreet is my favourite romantic Brighton restaurant for a splurgy dinner.
 It serves exceptional five-course creative tasting menus to no more than 20 diners in its cosy dining room.

-The service is impeccable and even though the dishes are written on a blackboard, every one is still a fun surprise, and a taste explosion.
+The service is impeccable and even though you know what’s coming – dishes are chalked on a blackboard – it’s still a fun surprise when they arrive.
 If you’re feeling fancy, you can pay extra to have a different wine with each course.
 Find The Little Fish Market at 10 Upper Market Street, Hove BN3 1AS

 Unithai

 The service is fast and no-nonsense and for about £20-£25, two people can tuck into a king-size feast of two main dishes and two sides leaving you with full tummies.
-It’s also a BYO so don’t forget to stock up on wine or beer before you arrive.
-Find Unithai at 10 Church Rd, Hove BN3 2FL
+It’s BYO so don’t forget to stock up on wine or beer before you arrive.
+Find Unithai at 10 Church Road, Hove BN3 2FL

 Belchers